dirajkumar/sublime-apex-snippets/README.md

 Assuming you've installed [Mavensmate](https://github.com/joeferraro/MavensMate-SublimeText) already.
-This is package includes a bunch of handy apex snippets for development on Salesforce platform.
+This package includes a bunch of handy apex snippets for development on Salesforce platform.

 ## Installation